The Choir Today

 Audience members and critics have commented that the quality of singing belies the Choir’s amateur, non-auditioned status.

 Our Concertmaster is Catrina Hughes, succeeding Alexandra Loukianova, with whom she has played in a number of prestigious ensembles over many years.

-Our Concertmaster from 2003 to 2016 was Alexandra Loukianova.
+From 2003 to 2016 our Concertmaster was Alexandra Loukianova.
 She had trained in Moscow and had played with many of the world’s prestigious orchestras in addition to leading the acclaimed Australian Violin Ensemble.
 Sadly she passed away in December 2016.

-Our Rehearsal Accompanist is Angela Ferguson, who also plays bassoon in the orchestra.
-The Choir depends hugely on her pianistic and musical abilities to make the most of time at rehearsals.
-Angela has been our accompanist for over 20 years, at the start of which time her Father was a member of the Choir.
+Up to 2016 our Rehearsal Accompanist was Angela Ferguson, who also accompanied occasional concerts and played bassoon in the orchestra.
+Angela was a hugely valued and admired accompanist for over 25 years, at the start of which time her Father was a member of the Choir.